sibouras/yazi-rs.github.io/src/reference/configuration/keymap.md

----
-sidebar_position: 2
-description: Learn how to configure keyboard shortcuts with Yazi.
----

 # Keymap

 :::tip
-If you haven't created and used your own configuration file yet, please see [Configuration](./overview.mdx).
+If you haven't created and used your own configuration file yet, please see [Configuration](../configuration.md).
 :::

 ## manager